The Best Hiking and Camping Backpacks for Kids

 Finally, most kids’ packs ⏤ including the ones reviewed here ⏤ feature a safety whistle built into the sternum strap, a sturdy haul loop if you need to give them a hand getting the pack on and off, and either a hydration reservoir or pockets for water bottles.
 Any camping backpack you consider should include them all.
 That said, here are five starter backpacks designed for hikers between the ages of 5 and 10 years old.

 The Atom Tote pack is an upgrade on Patagonia’s Tamangito pack with more features.
 It has enough space for a full day of fun in the woods, thanks to its main compartment with a removable laptop sleeve for multi-purpose use and an easy-access external pocket.
 It’s made from a tough, recycled polyester that handles the wear and tear of being a kid, and the water-repelling finish ensures contents stay dry in a storm.
-Loads of lash points on the sides, top, and front of this camping backpack also let kids add extra gear/doodads on a whim.
 The lightly padded ergonomic shoulder straps (and back) keep the pack comfortable on little bodies, and the versatile pack-to-tote structure allows the Atom Tote to be used for all occasions.
 Tack on the built-in hydration hanger and bike-light clipping point and the Atom Tote is your perfect, all-rounder bag — from the woods to the classroom.